dorotakora/lego/README.md

 # LEGO

-## Getting Started
+## General info

-This project utilize Bootstrap 4 with Sass and jQuery.
+This project is based on Bootstrap 4, Sass and jQuery.

-### Install with NPM
+### Getting Started

-Create a directory for project.
+1) Create a directory for project.
 Initialize npm to create a package.json file, then install webpack locally.

 ```sh
 $ npm init

 $ npm install webpack --save-dev
 ```
-Create the following directory structure for project, separating the “source” code /src from our bundled “distribution” code /dist.
+2) Create the following directory structure for project, separating the “source” code /src from our bundled “distribution” code /dist.
 ```sh
  bootstrap-webpack
   |- package.json